Climbing With Kids: Sleeping and Napping Outside

 – In a kid tent.
 If it’s buggy and or threatening rain, we have some friends who use the KidCo Peapod tent.
 We haven’t used it yet, but I think we’ll invest in one this fall for Theo.
 It seems like such a good, relatively cheap piece of equipment to take to the crag (great idea Becca! 🙂

 – In the good old fashion stroller.
 My friend Becky used her car seat in the stroller for a month of climbing in Fontainebleau.
 It literally looked like it wouldn’t last a day in the forest, but the cheap Craigslist Chicco stroller held up over miles and miles of sand, four wheeling and boulder hopping.
 And at least in Fontainebleau, napping in some sort of stroller/jogger seemed to be the norm for the European babies.
 At one point at Isatis, I counted 5 sleeping kiddos under the age of two within 100 feet of each other, all in some sort of stroller.
+It’s probably a good job that these parents decided to bring along their strollers though, as I’m sure there would’ve been some very unhappy children lying around if they didn’t have a comfortable place to sleep.
+It’s important for parents to find a stroller that their child feels comfortable in so they can just nod off if they need too.
+Some of these parents may have found their stroller on Stroller Buzz as I’ve heard that there are plenty of items on there that should fit in with any occasion.
+All parents should know that there is nothing worse than an unhappy, tired child, so strollers are a must!

 – Time your travel to and from the crag.
 If your kiddo is on the two nap per day routine, and you have a long enough commute to the crag, this can work great.
 We had friends in Yosemite who were staying about 40 minutes outside the park, their kiddo would fall asleep on the drive.
 One of them would stay in the car until he woke up, and voila!
 Nap number one is taken care of.

 – White noise.
 We haven’t done this, but our friends took their 5 week old to Fontainebleau for a month of climbing.
 He slept so well on the plane ride over there that they recorded the airplanes white noise on their phone.
 They would place it by him when he was sleeping in the forest and it worked great.
+Apparently, the white noise didn’t work on just him either, I have a friend who uses it when she goes sleep on her Leesa mattress.

 – Be patient with yourself.
 I know sleep is one of the most precious things in parenthood.
 So if it takes a bit to get used to outside, or they are off of their routine for a few days, go easy on yourself.
 I know Randy has had to talk me down more than a few times when Theo didn’t get his sleep quota in at the crag.
 But, the more he got used to it, the easier it became and pretty soon it was his “normal.”